 Who knows, it may evolve into some form of a new interesting hybrid style.
 Why?
 Because Muay Thai is very effective.
 Thai boxers are hardened by years of sparring and fighting.
 There is no place for complicated forms but for straightforward techniques and body conditioning only.

-I have recently watched this fight between Buakaw Por Pramuk and Yi Long "Shaolin Monk".
+I have recently watched the famous fight between Buakaw Por Pramuk and Yi Long "Shaolin Monk".
 It is very interesting bout to watch, especially the beginning of the fight.
-It also shows why proper body conditioning and great stamina are so important.
+It also shows why proper body conditioning and great stamina are so important to become a complete fighter.

 Also take a look at: